Nerve glide: Carpal tunnel syndrome

+Acute sciatica and hip range of motion

 Sciatica is low back pain that can extend to the feet.
 This nerve pain is caused by nerve root irritation or constriction.
 Sciatica is known as an extremely painful symptom.
 Nerve glides are a common option for sciatica due to their cost-effectiveness.
 After performing nerve glides, the Numeric Pain Rating Score (NPRS) rated by patients improved, indicating a reduction in the pain.
 The nerve glide reduces acute sciatica and improves the range of motion of the hip.
 When nerve glides were performed along with other therapies, it resulted in a greater reduction in pain.
 However, the research indicates that there is no statistically significant difference in the results among patients who were treated with nerve glides and other conventional treatments.

-The Effect of Nerve Glides on Neck and arm pain
+Neck and arm pain

 Neural gliding is used for the rehabilitation of nerve-related neck and arm pain.
 The pain initiates from the neck, expanding to the arm.
 Nerve gliding physical therapy is beneficial in reducing pain intensity, bringing short-term improvements.
 This treatment was found to manage neural tissue through specific postures and movements of the parts in pain.
 The stretch reduces nerve mechanosensitive that relieves discomforts, eventually leading to the normal function of the body.
 However, the long-term effects of nerve gliding exercises still remain unclear.

-The Effect of Nerve Glides on Cubital Tunnel Syndrome
+Cubital tunnel syndrome

-Cubital tunnel syndrome is a condition that induces pains when ulnar nerves are stretched, pressed, and irritated.
-This syndrome is also known as “ulnar nerve entrapment”.
-Similar to carpal tunnel syndrome, cubital tunnel syndrome evokes symptoms, including pain, numbness, tingling, and weakness in the hand.
-Patients with cubital tunnel syndrome start to lose the power of their hands, which becomes hard to grip.
-The irritation occurs near the elbow, where the cubital tunnel is located.
-The ulnar nerve on the cubital tunnel is susceptible as the cubital tunnel is made up of soft tissue.
-Therefore, strong pressure leads to numbness.
+Cubital tunnel syndrome is a condition that can cause pain when the ulnar nerves are stretched, pressed, or irritated.
+This syndrome is also known as "ulnar nerve entrapment".
+Similar to carpal tunnel syndrome, cubital tunnel syndrome can cause pain, numbness, tingling, or weakness in the hand.
+Patients with cubital tunnel syndrome may experience loss of grip strength and weakness in the affected hand.
+The ulnar nerve passes through the cubital tunnel in the elbow.
+Irritation or injuries at the elbow can lead to cubital tunnel syndrome.

 Ulnar nerve gliding is recommended to reduce symptoms of cubital tunnel syndrome.
 Patients with ulnar nerve gliding should stay away from the holding position.
 Rather, patients must repeat nerve gliding with the range of movement.
 There are various ulnar nerve gliding methods, which include elbow flexion, wrist extension, head tilt, and arm flexion.